Buzz-Lightyear/wordle_solver/README.md

 - Based on the results from each guess, it filters down its list and repeats this process until the game ends.

 # Bugs
-- Doesn't keep track of historical clues (relevant for yellow)
+- Doesn't keep track of historical clues (relevant for yellow and gray)

 # Future Improvements
 - Validate that Next Word button can only be successfully hit when all colors are filled in for a row.